 Zermatt is following the national Swiss initiative to become an attractive mountain biking destination, by building infrastructure and facilities for biking enthusiasts.
 As a result it is increasingly becoming popular as a summer mountain biking destination, and with access to three mountains it is easy to see why.
 Indeed Zermatt in the summer is as busy as it is in winter and there are many more activities on offer than on a typical summer holiday.

-As a result Zermatt welcomes, for the first time in Switzerland, the Enduro World Series in 2019 and 2020.
-From 18th to 22nd September 2019 the 8th and last stage of the Enduro World Series (EWS) will complete at the foot of the Matterhorn, where the finale and awards ceremony will take place.
+As a result Zermatt welcomes the Enduro World Series in 2020, as it did in 2019 for the first time in Switzerland.
+From 28th to 30th August 2020 the 8th and last stage of the Enduro World Series (EWS) will complete at the foot of the Matterhorn, where the finale and awards ceremony will take place.

 The Enduro Mountain Bike Association (EMBA) was created in 2012 to develop the discipline of Enduro mountain biking around the world.
 The EWS is designed to be the definitive test for the mountain biker, by creating a great racing atmosphere, including the best riding on the best terrain available in the host region.
 The competitor with the lowest total time (summed up over the eight rounds) wins the Enduro World Series.